-17. KCC Biodiversity - No objection subject to conditions.
+16. KCC Biodiversity - No objection subject to conditions.

 - Advises that sufficient information has been provided to determine the planning application. - The submitted ecological report has detailed that there is potential for protected species. - A precautionary mitigation approach is needed for reptiles and breeding birds and KCC are satisfied with the principle of that approach subject to condition. - A signed Impact Assessment and Conservation Payment Certificate has been submitted to demonstrate the site has been accepted in to the District Level Licencing scheme for great crested newts.
 A condition is recommended so that a copy of the GCN District Level Licence must be submitted to the LPA for written approval. - To mitigate against potential adverse effects of lighting on biodiversity, and in accordance with the National Planning Policy Framework 2021 KCC recommends that the Bat Conservation Trust's 'Guidance Note 8 Bats and Artificial Lighting' should be consulted ad the lighting design demonstrate this by condition. - The report has made a number of recommendations to include habitats/features which will benefit biodiversity.
-A condition is recommend that an ecological enhancement plan is submitted as a condition of planning permission. - 18.
-Neighbours Across the first 2 consultations, 2 objections were received.
+A condition is recommend that an ecological enhancement plan is submitted as a condition of planning permission. - 17.
+Neighbours Across the consultations, 2 objections were received.
 These are summarised below:

-19. Objections:
+18. Objections:

-- The site is on a blind bend and by the 60mph limit. - It is outside the built confines of Plucklev Thorne. - Crowding more homes onto this small site, extending into the countryside, would impact adversely the open views and the character of the area. - The Pluckley Neighbourhood Plan does not support additional homes. - No affordable housing for which the site was intended. - Overdevelopment of the site will negatively impact one whole area which contains an important listed building. - Impact on TPO hedgerow. - 20.
-Following on from the latest consultation in April 2023 a further two letters of objection were received.
-These are summarised below.
-It should be noted that one of these objectors previously objected on the previous consultations.
+- The site is on a blind bend and by the 60mph limit. - It is outside the built confines of Pluckley Thorne. - Crowding more homes onto this small site, extending into the countryside, would impact adversely the open views and the character of the area. - The Pluckley Neighbourhood Plan does not support additional homes. - No affordable housing for which the site was intended. - Overdevelopment of the site will negatively impact one whole area which contains an important listed building. - Impact on TPO hedgerow.